Dr Ada Aghaji

 She is passionate about access to eye health services especially for women and children living in rural and underserved regions in Nigeria.
 She has spearheaded a key informant survey to identify and treat childhood blindness in rural areas in Southeast Nigeria.
 Earlier in the year she undertook a Sabbatical at the National Primary Health Care Development Agency in Nigeria and is working with colleagues to develop an eye care policy for Nigeria that will increase access to eye care.

-She is currently a PhD Research Student under the sponsorship of The Queen Elizabeth Diamond Jubilee Trust’s Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene and Tropical Medicine.
+She is currently a MPhil Research Student under the sponsorship of The Queen Elizabeth Diamond Jubilee Trust’s Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene and Tropical Medicine.
 The aim of her research is to improve access to eye care through the development of Primary Eye Care in Nigeria.

 Dr Simon Arunga